Birding in Mongol Daguur grassland and Gobi desert

 Day 2.
 Fly to the eastern steppes

 In the morning, fly over the vast eastern grassland to Choibalsan city.
 We will traverse through world’s last remaining untouched steppe ecosystem.
-Our staff will set up expedition style tents each evening.
+Upon arrival, we will transfer to a local hotel for the day

 Day 3-7.
 Eastern Lakes and Mongol Daguur Ecosystem

 Spend these days exploring many of the important habitat areas and the unique Mongol Daguur ecosystem.

 We will fly back to Ulaanbaatar and overnight at hotel.
 Upon arrival, we will directly drive to Songino Khairkhan Mountain and pond located outside the city.
 Dinner and stayovernight hotel

 During these days we will explore the unique Gobi Desert, its vast Gobi basins and Hongoryn Els Sand dunes.
 Many important steppe species will be seen.
 Contrary to what many think, the Gobi flora and fauna is surprisingly diverse and rich.

 Day 14-15.
 Ulaanbaatar

 We return back to Ulaanbaatar, enjoy last minute shopping and sightseeing opportunities and depart Mongolia.